mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/animation.md

  `Interval` is 50 and the [`Speed`](#ImageSprite.Speed) is 10, then the `ImageSprite` will move 10 pixels every 50 milliseconds.

+{:id="ImageSprite.MarkOrigin" .text .wo} *MarkOrigin* : Mark the origin of ImageSprite using a draggable marker.

 {:id="ImageSprite.OriginX" .number} *OriginX*
 : Horizontal unit coordinate of the origin with respect to left edge.
 Permitted values in [0, 1].
  A value of 0.0 means the origin lies on the left edge, 0.5 means the origin lies in the middle